Aceinna/docs_openrtk/firmware_upgrade.rst

             :width: 6.0in
             :height: 1.0in

-      * On the above App Center webpage, click "RTK_INS" App, and then click the highlighted "UPGRADE" button, the YELLOW LED stops blinking and the GREEN LED starts blinking quickly
+      * On the above App Center webpage, click "GNSS_RTK_INS" App, and then click the highlighted "UPGRADE" button, the YELLOW LED stops blinking and the GREEN LED starts blinking quickly

         .. figure:: media/app_upgrade.png
             :width: 6.5in